Accessibility statement

 For most departments, this can be done via the Self-certification Task in e:Vision.
 Please follow the guidance from your department.

 This process means a student may either defer or have a short extension to an assessment without the need for evidence - this is suitable for short-term, acute illnesses or short-term unforeseen circumstances prior to submission of an open assessment or commencement of an examination.
-Students may use self-certification for a maximum of 3 assessments per academic year.
+Students may use self-certification for a maximum of three assessments per academic year.

-This may apply to the following assessment types -
+This may apply to the following assessment types:

 Deferral - only before the start of the exam window